Macksville High School

 Macksville High School is a government-funded co-educational comprehensive secondary day school, located in Macksville, in the Mid North Coast region of New South Wales, Australia.

-Established in 1950, the school enrolled approximately 500 students in 2018, from Year 7 to Year 12, of whom 12 percent identified as Indigenous Australians and three percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Erica Lyne.
+Established in 1950, the school enrolled 448 students in 2024, from Year 7 to Year 12, of whom 17 percent identified as Indigenous Australians and five percent were from a language background other than English.
+The school is operated by the NSW Department of Education; the principal is Sheree Burnham.

 Overview

 The school was established in 1950 and 50 year celebrations were held in 2000.

 In March 1971, the high school was the site of a siege in which a 19-year-old held police at bay with a .22 calibre rifle for almost three hours.

 The school has a sister school relationship with Jambi Sumatera, Indonesia.